Hans J. Nebel Violin Repair Workshop: 2026

 Accommodations

 Lodging accommodations are the responsibility of the workshop participants.
 On campus summer housing is available to workshop participants for the duration of the program.
-To request campus housing, please fill out the register link.
-For additional information regarding housing, please review the Campus Housing Pricing and Guidelines. visit the Additional lodging options are available throughout North Adams.
-Please visit the Discover North Adams website for more information about lodging accommodations available within North Adams.
-Stay — Discover North Adams.
+To request campus housing, fill out your request within the workshop registration.
+For additional information regarding housing, review the Campus Housing Pricing and Guidelines.
+If you have already registered for the workshops and would like to add, adjust, or have questions on campus housing, please contact Kiara Burgos-Santiago at kiara.burgos-santiago@mcla.edu no later than June 1st.

 About Hans J. Nebel